alifiaganjaraharja/alifiaganjaraharja/README.md

-## Welcome to my GitHub profile!
+## Hi! and welcome to my GitHub profile!

-I'm Alifia, a self-taught and certified Data Analyst based in Bandung, Indonesia completely passionate and obsessed about solving problems by leveraging data analytics to help companies make data-driven decisions.
-With a strong foundation in the main ideas and concepts of Data Analytics, and proficiency in technical tools such as MS Excel, Google Spreadsheet, SQL, R Programming, Python, Tableau, and Looker to complete the analysis process, I aim to combine these expertise with a business point of view to deliver impactful solutions.
+As a self-taught and certified Data Analyst based in Bandung, Indonesia, I am completely passionate and obsessed with solving problems by leveraging data analytics to help companies make data-driven decisions.
+With a strong foundation in the main ideas and concepts of Data Analytics, and proficiency in technical tools such as MS Excel, Google Spreadsheet, SQL, R Programming, Python, Tableau, Power BI, and Looker to complete the analysis process, I aim to combine these expertise with a business point of view to deliver impactful solutions.

 ### About me
 - 📈 Data Analyst

+- 🎓 Bachelor of Economics

 - 🪪 Certified Google Data Analytics

 - 🪪 Certified IBM Data Fundamental

-- 🎓 Bachelor of Economics

 ### Let's connect!